collective/collective.weather/README.rst

 Here's and example you can copy and paste to start your custom utility::

-    """ Example of a named utility for IWeatherInfo
+    """Example of a named utility for IWeatherInfo.
     """
     from collective.weather.interfaces import IWeatherInfo
     from zope.interface import implements